-Based on the above, and accounting for the requirements of the EP Regulations, wind turbine noise limits only apply to receivers located outside the project boundary (including stakeholder receivers where a noise agreement was established on or after 1 November 2021).
+Based on the above, and accounting for the requirements of the EP Regulations, wind turbine noise limits only apply to receivers located outside the project boundary.
+This includes stakeholder receivers that are subject to existing or proposed noise agreements, depending on the date and content of the agreement.).